 Dust and dirt are enemies of your laptop performance.
 They clog the laptop and hence reduce the overflow.
 This might result in overheating, therefore, causing the processor, GPU, and other components slow down.

 So, it’s always recommended to clean your gaming laptop regularly.
-You can open your laptop time to time and brush off the dust from hardware parts.
-Also, ensure that there is no dust, food or other things near keyboard and screen to keep it hygienic.
+You can open your laptop from time to time and brush off the dust from hardware parts.
+Also, ensure that there is no dust, food, or other things near the keyboard and screen to keep it hygienic.

 This will make your laptop more efficient and improve your laptop’s overall performance.